 Petition in the House of Commons – Jayne Kirkams’ instagram @jaynekirkhammp

-On Wednesday, 5th November, Jayne Kirkham (MP for Truro and Falmouth) presented a petition to Parliament calling for a new swimming pool in Falmouth.
+MP for Truro & Falmouth Jayne Kirkham has presented a petition to Parliament calling for a new swimming pool in Falmouth.

-Since the closure of Ships and Castles in April 2022, there has been no other 25 metre swimming pool within a half an hour drive.
-Leaving the local community and the new generation of children without the facilities to learn to swim safely.
+Since the closure of Ships and Castles in April 2022, there has been no other 25-metre swimming pool within a half an hour drive, leaving the local community and a new generation of children without the facilities to learn to swim safely.

 Jayne Kirkham and Matthew in London with a petition – Jayne Kirkham’s instagram @Jaynekirkhammp

 Primary schools in Falmouth have reported a sharp decline in the percentage of children leaving Year 6 who could confidently swim a distance of 25 metres.
-For Cornwall as a whole, that percentage is now just 69%, and for Falmouth, it is likely to be lower.
+For Cornwall as a whole, that percentage is now just 69 per cent, and for Falmouth, it is likely to be lower.

-Centres like Truro have “limited pool time in the day to facilitate the number of schools needing swim lessons, so students aren’t receiving the ample amount of tuition, and they are leaving lessons, not being able to swim the expected standard of 25 metres.”
-Leah Wright.
+She added that centres like Truro have “limited pool time in the day to facilitate the number of schools needing swim lessons, so students aren’t receiving the ample amount of tuition, and they are leaving lessons, not being able to swim the expected standard of 25 metres”.

-Going forward, Jayne and her team remain deeply committed to the community in reopening a swimming pool.
-And hope that Parliament take into consideration the amazing 6000 people who are fighting for this to happen.
+Going forward, Jayne Kirkham and her team remain deeply committed to the community in reopening a swimming pool and hope that Parliament takes into consideration the 6,000 people who are fighting for this to happen.

 To find out more, go to https://www.jaynekirkham.co.uk/campaigns